Pvisilias/promptdc-chrome/README.md

 • Save your best prompts to your personal library
 • Type "//" in any text field to quickly search and insert prompts
 • Create and share prompts, system prompts, and markdown files
-• Organize with categories: Security, UI/UX, Performance, Debugging, etc.

-💾 SAVE TO LIBRARY

-• Select any text on a webpage
-• Right-click → "Save to Library"
-• Add name, description, type, and category
-• Reuse across all AI platforms anytime

 ⚙️ SIDEBAR SETTINGS

-Customize how PromptDC rewrites your prompts:

 • Language — Choose output language (English, Spanish, Chinese, Portuguese, Korean, Russian, Vietnamese, Czech)
 • Format — Regular, JSON, XML, or YAML output
 • Enhancement Mode — Simple (quick tasks) or Structured (complex implementations)
 • Override System Prompt — Replace our rewrite with your custom prompt
-• Always Include — Add text to every enhanced prompt (e.g., "Use TypeScript", "Follow CONVENTIONS.md")
+• Always Include — Add text to every enhanced prompt

 🌐 SUPPORTED PLATFORMS (40+)

-AI Coding: Lovable, Bolt.new, Replit, Cursor Web, Windsurf, Softgen, Vibecode, ClackyAI, Rork, and more

-AI Chat: ChatGPT, Claude, Gemini, Grok, Google AI Studio
+Writing & Chat: Gmail, LinkedIn, X, Google Docs, ChatGPT, Claude, Gemini, Grok, Google AI Studio — and essentially any text box on the web

-AI Tools: V0, Devin, Manus, Tempo, Base44, Polymet, Orchids, Emergent, and more
+AI Coding: Lovable, Bolt.new, Replit, Cursor Web, Windsurf, Softgen, Vibecode, ClackyAI, Rork, and more AI Tools: V0, Devin, Manus, Tempo, Base44, Polymet, Orchids, Emergent, and more

-📝 BEFORE & AFTER

-❌ BEFORE: "create a food tracking app"

-✅ AFTER: "Design and implement a beautiful, responsive food tracking app inspired by modern wellness platforms like MyFitnessPal and Yazio.
-Start with a polished landing/home page featuring a hero section, call-to-action button, and a dynamic daily food log.
-Define a fresh, inviting design system using vibrant greens, oranges, and subtle gradients.

-Implement the following features for the MVP:
-- A hero section with app name, tagline, and a main CTA
-- A daily food log component showing today's date, list of foods with calories/macros
-- An Add Food dialog/modal with fields for food name, calories, protein, carbs, and fats
-- Responsive layout and SEO best practices with semantic HTML

-Structure the codebase with small, reusable components (FoodLog, AddFoodModal, FoodEntryCard).
-All components must use design system tokens."

 💡 WHY PROMPTDC?

-✅ Coding-focused — Built specifically for developers
+✅ Two modes — a Grammarly-style writing assistant AND an AI prompt enhancer, in one tool ✅ Works everywhere — any text box on the web, not just one app or site ✅ Platform-aware — adapts rewriting to each site
-✅ Platform-aware — Adapts rewriting to each AI platform ✅ Inline rewriting — No tab switching required
+✅ Inline rewriting — no tab switching required
-✅ Prompt library — Save and reuse your best prompts
+✅ Per-site profiles — the right rewrite runs automatically ✅ Prompt library — save and reuse your best prompts
-✅ Community prompts — Learn from other developers
-✅ Custom system prompt — Full control over rewrite logic ✅ Always Include — Add project-specific rules to every prompt
+✅ Full control — custom system prompt and "Always Include" rules

+💰 PRICING

+Lifetime access — $69, one-time.
+Unlimited prompt and writing rewrites using your own OpenAI API key.
+Monthly plans also available.

 ❓ FAQ

+Q: Is PromptDC a Grammarly alternative?
+A: Yes — Writing mode fixes grammar, tone, and clarity and rewrites emails and posts in any text box, and it also enhances AI prompts.

-Q: Does it work with ChatGPT?
+Q: Does it work with ChatGPT and Claude?
 A: Yes!
-PromptDC works directly on chatgpt.com with the floating toolbar.
+It works directly on chatgpt.com and claude.ai, plus Gemini, Grok, and coding platforms.

-Q: Does it work with Claude?
+Q: Does it still help with coding prompts?
-A: Yes!
-Full support for claude.ai including all features.
+A: Yes — Coding mode turns vague requests into implementation-ready specs for AI code generation.

 Q: What's the // shortcut?
-A: Type "//" in any text field on supported sites to quickly search and insert prompts from your library or community.
+A: Type "//" in any text field on supported sites to quickly search and insert prompts.

-Q: Can I use my own custom prompt?
-A: Yes!
-Open sidebar → Enable "Override System Prompt" → Enter your custom instructions.

 Q: How do I turn it off temporarily?
 A: Click the red power button on the floating toolbar.
 Refresh the page to re-enable.

-Stop repeating yourself.
-Stop rolling back broken code.

-Install now → Write prompt → Click enhance → Ship faster.
+Write it once.
+Click enhance.
+Send better writing and better prompts — everywhere you type.

 Questions?
 Email us at spromptdc@gmail.com